yhoazk/CarND-Path-Planning-Project/README.md

 One last note here: regardless of the IDE used, every submitted project must still be compilable with cmake and make./

+capture traffic to simulator:

+sudo tcpdump -Aqi lo src localhost and port 4567 and greater 512